Jaegermeiste/MSCognitiveServicesHowToGuide/AccountOverview.md

 Playing any of the videos uploaded results in a window where both the Player and Insights widgets are present; and they are linked as were the widgets we scripted previously.
 Clicking on an Insight jumps the Player to the appropriate time, and vice versa.

 ![Image](https://jaegermeiste.github.io/VideoIndexerHowToGuide/Assets/AccountOverview/2.PNG)

+With this, we have covered all significant aspects of the Azure Cognitive Services Video Indexer API.
+Other API calls are available, and the API is expanding rapidly - methods implementing search, file deletion, and reindexing (added by Microsoft on 5/28/2017!) and more can be read about these at [Video Indexer API](https://videobreakdown.portal.azure-api.net/docs/services/582074fb0dc56116504aed75/operations/592ac3d50dc56105b44f0608).

+(C)2017 Jason George - Email: georgeja at oregonstate.edu